 - “Many people who have an STD don't know it.
 Why take a chance when we can know for sure?”

-There are other things you may want to talk to your partner about, such as:
+There are other things you may want to talk to your partner about.
+For example:

-- Sexual history – the number of partners you’ve had and what kind of protection you used (for example, condoms or dental dams)
+- Sexual history — like what type of protection you usually use (for example, condoms or dental dams) or the last time you got tested for STDs

 - Risk factors — like whether you’ve had sex without a condom or used drugs with needles